adamsilver/fdpb/01-Register.md

 5. Validation should be executed on submit.
 Upon execution there are 3 parts of the page to update to ensure a fully inclusive, and easy path to remedying any errors.

 Whilst we have covered a lot of ground in this chapter, this is lots more to discuss.
 The foundations have been laid, and with that we will up the ante and face even tougher challenges.
 In doing so we can explore some of the more interesting techniques at our disposal.

-## TODO

-- When the page refreshes must populate values as to not make users have to type it in again.
-Annoying.

-Jared: That stupid credit card security code, that is erased as long as there’s some other error on the page.
-Then you correct the other error and submit it, [?] and it says, “But you didn’t put in your security code.”
-I said, “I did put in my security code.
-You have the memory of a goldfish.”

-### Be forgiving

-TODO: Be flexible, allow spaces, uppercase, lowercase trim.
-Jared 42mins, Design Is Metrically Opposed: "it takes one line of code to trim brackets and dashes from a telephone number, but it takes 10 lines to tell the user they typed something wrong".

 ## Footnotes